General Child Neurology

 Activation.
 An intermittent photoparoxysmal response to photic stimulation may be seen.

-EEG abnormality is enhanced by sleep deprivation and in sleep.
-Generalized spike-and-wave often becomes fragmented with sleep deprivation or in sleep.
-Fragmented generalized spike-and-wave can appear focal or multi-focal but usually is not consistently seen in one area.
+EEG abnormality is enhanced by sleep deprivation and during sleep.
+Generalized spike-and-wave often becomes fragmented with sleep deprivation or during sleep.
+Fragmented generalized spike-and-wave can appear focal or multifocal but is usually not consistently seen in one area.
 The morphology of the focal spike-and-wave typically appears similar to the generalized spike-and-wave.

 Ictal.
 With generalized convulsive seizures, the ictal EEG is often obscured by artifact.
 Generalized fast rhythmic spikes are seen in the tonic stage.
 Bursts of spikes and after-coming slow waves are synchronous with clonic jerks.
 A postictal period of irregular slow activity follows.